-The goal of the many of the recent studies done on jump squats was to find out if the power output at the knee, hip and ankles were affected by changes in external load as the exercise was being performed.
+The goal of many of the recent studies done on jump squats was to find out if the power output at the knee, hip and ankles were affected by changes in external load as the exercise was performed.

 The researchers recorded different measurements from the subjects during two testing period.

-Results of Research
+Results of the Research – External Power Output

-The researchers noticed that the average external power output significantly reduced as the load increased, as shown in previous studies.
-This proves that regardless of level of athleticism right now, it is better to load jump squats at a low, or minimum level.
+The results prove that regardless of the level of athleticism right now, it is better to load jump squats at a low, or minimum level.

 Even performing jump squats only your bodyweight is extremely beneficial for all athletes, and you can challenge your body in many ways using them.

 The MOST important take from this is that there will NEVER be a reason to load jump squats heavily on your back!

 The results of the torque did not align with two well-known studies conducted in 2012.
-Both of them discovered that as squat load increased, the hip and ankle torque also increased; with significantly greater differences than in the knee even!
+Both of them discovered that as squat load increased, the hip and ankle torque also increased; with significantly greater differences than even in the knee!

 Considering the results of the research, power output of each of the lower-body joints does not change in proportion to external power output, and power output at the hip increased as the load increased to 42% 1RM.

 For a well-round lower body power development, it is more beneficial to train jump squats with a range of loads rather than a single- optimal load.
 The hip joint may not be fully trained using a single load, and power will leak in this gap.